Abubakarshafaqat/problem-soving/README.md

 # Feature_count_and_say branch will count the chracter which entered by user.
 # Feature_lw_length branch will solve the problen to find the length of last word in string
 # f_indaces branch is able to find sum of the indaces of target number .
+# romanToint branch is able to convert roman number into integer number.